 A lot is said about rowers, but it’s important not to forget about the ninth person in the boat – the cox!
 A coxswain has a key role to play, and a good cox will make all the difference in a boat, helping the crew reach its full potential.

-Firstly, exactly what does a cox do?
+What does a cox do?

 From a coaching perspective, the cox is often in the best place to view the rowers’ techniques.
-Using their microphone, which is connected to speakers inside the boat, they are able to communicate with the rowers and explain how they can improve.
-Coxes can even help to relay messages from a coach on the bank as they are able to convert their messages into succinct statements that the crew will understand without having to overthink it.
-Finally – but most importantly – the cox’s role is to motivate the crew.
-Obviously this is particularly important during a race, when the rowers will be giving their utmost to move the boat as quickly as possible.
-But even during training sessions, it is important to keep the rowers motivated, so they stay focused and you ensure they are trying their hardest, getting the most out of the boat, every single session.
+Using their microphone, which is connected to speakers inside the boat, they are able to communicate with the rowers and explain how they can improve, often relaying messages from a coach on the bank.
+Finally, but most importantly, the cox’s role is to motivate the crew.
+Obviously, this is particularly important during a race, when the rowers will be giving their utmost to move the boat as quickly as possible.
+But, even during training sessions, it is important to keep the rowers motivated, so they stay focused.
+You ensure they are trying their hardest, getting the most out of the outing, every single session.